Portable Oxygen Concentrator

 How long do home oxygen concentrators last?

 It is difficult to provide an accurate estimate for how long your home oxygen concentrator will likely last.
-Some people have reported using their units without problems for up to 10 years.
-Ultimately, it will depend on how often you are using your unit and whether it is regularly maintained and repaired.
+Ultimately, it will generally depend on how often you are using your unit and whether it is regularly maintained and repaired.
 Like any machinery, ensuring it is working at peak performance is the key to its longevity and to maximising the benefits you receive from it.
+You should follow up with your doctor and/or respiratory physician who will provide ongoing monitoring of treatment progress.

 Your unit also contains filters which need to be regularly cleaned and replaced.
 Depending on your unit, you may be able to undertake some of these maintenance duties yourself, however, some filter changes will need to be done by a service technician.